 Nathan wandered to the pier every morning on his days off.
 He would stare out at the ocean and take in the salt-sprayed air for an hour or so.
 He’d buy a ticket to the Ferris wheel from a bored attendant.
 They were different each time, but now they all had numbers.
 The young man this time had a healthy 63 years, 22 hours, 41 minutes, and 36…35…34…

 He didn’t know what it was or how it came to him, but he kept the numbers secret.
 He knew the idea of them would sound insane to anyone else.
 At first, he thought they were a punishment, a sign that whatever he did meant nothing, but he realized they were a blessing when he pulled a young boy out of anaphylaxis.
 He watched the minutes rise one by one as the boy’s breathing returned to normal.
 He knew the urgency of each patient with a simple glance.
 He started his rounds with the patient with the lowest number and ended with the highest.
 The nurses found his method sporadic, but he was always where he needed to be.
 They gave him nicknames that he tried to ignore.

-At the top, where he could see most of the city, he would pull out his phone and stare at the photo of his wife.
+At the top of the Ferris wheel, where he could see most of the city, he would pull out his phone and stare at the photo of his wife.
 The zeroes above her head were daggers, but he taught himself to look past them and see her smile.
 The smile that reminded him of the day they spent at the beach six years ago.
 When they had gotten out of the water, plopped down on their towels, sprawled out on the sand and Kelly told him she was pregnant.
 She said it so bluntly he’d almost missed it.
 She had looked at him with that beaming smile and started laughing.

 It was infectious, even across the years.
 Nathan found himself smiling when he got off the empty ride and onto the vacant pier.
-He headed into the city of a million people.
+He then headed into the city of a million people.